Wroxeter Roman City

 The basilica was a vast open hall, providing space to exercise and relax before going into the baths.
 Today, you can see the footprint of the basilica with disks marking where its columns once stood.

-The Old Work
+Admire the Old Work

-Standing proud over Wroxeter's ruins is the iconic Old Work.
-This surviving 7 metre high basilica wall is the largest piece of free-standing Roman wall in the country.
-Look up at the wall to see double bands of orange-red tiles spearated by neatly laid bands of stonework on one side.
-On the other, the stonework is more plain and you can see regular rows of holes which would have been used to house scaffold during the construction.
+This surviving 7m-high basilica wall is the largest piece of free-standing Roman wall in the country.
+Can you see the double bands of orange-red tiles separated by neatly laid bands of stonework on one side?
+On the other, notice that the stonework is plainer.
+And look out for the regular rows of holes which would have housed scaffold during the wall’s construction.

 Can you spot some of the original mosaic floor to the left of the doorway?

-The Roman Town House
+Visit The Roman Town House

 Built using only the tools and materials available to the Romans, the reconstructed town house was created in 2010 as part of a project with Channel 4.
-It is based on the design of a town house which once stood on the site at Wroxeter, and is complete with dining room, bath-suite and replica Roman furniture.

 The Market Hall was an important part of the baths complex where bathers would get food for their evening meal and the shop rents would have paid for the running of the baths.